-Yuan Dynasty from their Capital Kanbalik (at Beijing) and most China.
+Yuan Dynasty (1271 AD - 1368 AD) from their Capital Khanbalik (at Beijing) and most China.
 Determined to not have this be a mere retreat, only to see foreign rule descend on China once more, the Ming Emperor set out to create ambitious defensive works in the entire region(s) of Shanxi, Ningxia and even Gansu Provinces.
-The reinforcement of all Hsien (District Capital City) with Mud-Brick defensive Walls was only the First step in this process, of which the City Walls of PingYao (now restored) are the best preserved and most well-known examples.
+The reinforcement of all Xian (Hsien) (District Capital City) with Mud-Brick defensive Walls was only the First step in this process, of which the City Walls of PingYao (now restored) are the best preserved and most well-known examples.
 The 6.4 km-long city wall of PingYao, another Hsien City, was constructed in the third year of Hongwu period of the Ming Dynasty (1370 AD).
-It is one of the best-preserved ancient city walls in China.
-Sadly, the Datong Walls have not survived in not nearly as
+It is one of the best preserved ancient city walls in China.
+Sadly, the Datong Walls have not survived in not nearly as glamorous a State.

 military campaigns and battles in the now crucial Northern Area's.